 Q: The £75 B&B tariff under the Special Wedding Package seems a bit high and I am worried I might not be able to get some or all my guests to stay overnight at this tariff.
 Can you reduce it?

-A: The wedding tariff is fixed but you are gaining £2,500 of wedding venue hire free, and other savings, by filling up all the accommodation.
+A: The wedding B&B tariff is fixed but you make great savings by filling up all the accommodation.
 To encourage more people to stay, you may opt to partly subsidise the guests who are staying and so supporting your wedding.
 You could pay £15 or £20 per head, to bring the cost for the overnight guests down to £60 or £55 B&B per head.
 See Accommodating your 50 guests on how to ensure you get 50 guests staying overnight and how to arrange all your wedding guests across all our rooms.

 Q: I understand the Castle is having some renovation work done.
 Will renovation work affect guests and what changes will take place over the next year or so?